ben-dh3/django_blog/README.md

-# Blog Made Using Django
+# Django Blog

-The blog is designed to be purely functional, with posts written in Markdown and stored using PostgreSQL.
+I wrote this project to develop my Python skills, while learning Django, SQL and some DevOps - using DigitalOcean cloud services.
 It is possible to write posts, create tags, and display uploaded photos in a post.
 The posts are displayed on the home page with the date and time of when it was posted, along with a short summary.
 Click the post and see the full content.

 Made using Python, Django, PostgreSQL.